port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/knative.md

 :::

-Below are the Knative blueprint schema used in the exporter:
+Below are the Knative blueprint schemas used in the exporter:

 <details>
 <summary> <b>Knative service blueprint (click to expand)</b> </summary>